Xorlent/Falcon-Contain/README.md

 ## Running Falcon® Contain
   1. Execute the FalconContain.ps1 script
-    - Contain / un-contain via AID requires the user to first look up the AIDs of hosts
+    - Contain / un-contain via AID requires the user to first look up the AIDs of hosts in the Falcon console
-    - Contain / un-contain via FQL allows more flexible queries of hosts
+    - Contain / un-contain via FQL allows more flexible queries of hosts, with a selectable maximum affected hosts value
-    - Contain / un-contain via Host Groups allows the user to simply select a Falcon host group (these are configured in your tenant)
+    - Contain / un-contain via Host Groups allows the user to simply select a Falcon host group (these are configured in the Falcon console)

 ## Troubleshooting
   - The configuration file cannot be read.